When it comes to kids, the only constant is change

 What evidence can you share to support (or disprove) my philosophy?
 What is your favorite parenting philosophy or mantra (or at least your favorite this week?)

-Amy is a midwife, an International Board-Certified Lactation Consultant, a licensed BabyCalm and ToddlerCalm consultant, a Certified Infant Massage Instructor, co-founder of Love Parenting UAE, and a mother of 2 girls who have been changing constantly and teaching her about parenting since 2004.
+Amy is a former midwife, an International Board-Certified Lactation Consultant, a licensed BabyCalm and ToddlerCalm consultant, a Certified Infant Massage Instructor, co-founder of Love Parenting UAE, and a mother of 2 girls who have been changing constantly and teaching her about parenting since 2004.